Art Presentations by Wendy Evans

 English Accents

-Perhaps you thought English art was like English cooking – boring!
-Not so as you will find out as we journey from Old Masters like Hogarth and Turner to the sensational, even scandalous, Young British Artists and Turner Prize winners of today.
+Perhaps you think English art is like English cooking – boring!
+Not so, as you will find out with this journey from Old Masters like Hogarth and Turner to the sensational, even scandalous, Young British Artists and Turner Prize winners of today.

 Art Topics by Time Period